 The C# track has a different approach to approaches: show various implementations (example leap exercise)

 In my own mentor notes, I don’t have some of exercise specific stuff, but I could fairly easily come up with a few different implementations to talk about.
 Unfortunately my exercism time is consumed on the jq track these days.

 Does anyone want to get started?
-Say for the
+Say for the two-fer exercise?

 Based on the linked C# docs, it looks like the “intro” doc should provide a brief high level of all the approaches and then a per-approach doc can dive deeper into each approach.
 That’s fine when there’s more details to dive into; when it’s as simple at two-fer, I’m not sure there is a “deeper”.